akshai-addaguduru/projects/README.md

 # projects
-This repo holds the important projects associated with me
+This repo holds the important projects associated to Akshai Addaguduru